ibm-cloud-docs/vsrx/getting-started.md

 ### Ordering a vSRX
 {: #ordering-with-a-linked-account}

-IBM Cloud has temporarily suspended new sales of 1G Highly Available (HA) Juniper installations.
-This restriction is due to a pending design change that is required to improve HA stability.
-The offering is projected to become available again in Q2 2020.
-{: preview}

 You can order your {{site.data.keyword.vsrx_full}} by performing the following procedure:

 1. From your browser, open the Gateway Appliances page in the [Cloud Catalog ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/gen1/infrastructure/provision/gateway){: new_window} and log into your account.